pattonsgirl/CEG2350/Labs/Lab08/LabTemplate.md

 **Write your report here**

-## Extra Credit Answers:
+## Extra Credit - Create a Virtual Filesystem

-1. Commands used:
-2. Explanation:
-3. Commands used:
-4. Commands used:
+Report on how to perform (and verify completion) of making a virtual filesystem on a loop device

 ## Citations